michael2012z/BitBible/markdown/KJV/files/Ps.md

 46. He gave also their increase unto the caterpiller, and their labour unto the locust.

-47. He destroyed their vines with hail, and their sycomore trees with frost.destroyed: Heb. killedfrost: or, great hailstones
+47. He destroyed their vines with hail, and their sycomore trees with frost.

-48. He gave up their cattle also to the hail, and their flocks to hot thunderbolts.gave…: Heb. shut uphot…: or, lightnings
+48. He gave up their cattle also to the hail, and their flocks to hot thunderbolts.

 49. He cast upon them the fierceness of his anger, wrath, and indignation, and trouble, by sending evil angels among them.

-50. He made a way to his anger; he spared not their soul from death, but gave their life over to the pestilence;He made…: Heb.
-He weighed a pathlife…: or, beasts to the murrain
+50. He made a way to his anger; he spared not their soul from death, but gave their life over to the pestilence;

 51. And smote all the firstborn in Egypt; the chief of their strength in the tabernacles of Ham:

 52. But made his own people to go forth like sheep, and guided them in the wilderness like a flock.

-53. And he led them on safely, so that they feared not: but the sea overwhelmed their enemies.overwhelmed: Heb. covered
+53. And he led them on safely, so that they feared not: but the sea overwhelmed their enemies.

 54. And he brought them to the border of his sanctuary, even to this mountain, which his right hand had purchased.